 One of the biggest challenges for studio apartments is finding proper storage space, especially in historic Paris buildings where closets aren’t the norm.
 That’s why we love adding built-ins.
 If you cover an entire wall with white storage, it doesn’t look disruptive or cluttered like a stand-alone armoire would.
 Instead, all the things you need to store are nicely hidden away and the entire unit recedes into the wall, just as you can see in our Picardin studio apartment above.

 Most furniture is made with a full-sized home in mind.
 The scale can often be way too large for a studio space.
 Keep an eye out for companies who offer small-scale furniture – petit armchairs and small sofas.
 You don’t have to sacrifice style for smaller sizes.
 Also opt for small coffee tables that can easily be moved around to create more space.

 We're sure you've seen tons of clever space-saving tricks all over the internet, and that's because they work wonders in small spaces!
 What looks like a wall cabinet is actually a pull-down bed!
 All you have to move is the little coffee table and a few cushions to transition into bed-time.
 We used this ingenious design in our Saumur apartment to take advantage of the space and sunlight.

 There are so many other space-saving hacks you can use, including loft beds, horizontal pull-down beds on sliders, ottomans that double as a storage container, building hidden storage compartments into stairs … and the list goes on!
-But we hope that you’ve gained some great design inspiration from this post.
-Feel free to share your own Parisian décor projects over on our Facebook page!
-We’d love to see!
+But we hope that you've gained some great petite Parisian style inspiration from this post.
+Feel free to share your own décor projects over on our Facebook page!
+We'd love to see!